ALLIANCE OF LEADERSHIP & INNOVATION FOR VICTIMS OF EXPLOITATION

 At the Heart of the Community

 At ALIVE, we recognize and hold space for Black communities all over the world.
 We understand that sex trafficking cannot and will not cease to exist until we prioritize those who are disproportionately affected by it — Black women, girls and boys.
-To that end, we are dedicated to increasing community awareness of human sex trafficking and centering healing justice for victims of exploitation.
+To that end, we are dedicated to increasing community awareness of sex trafficking and centering healing justice for victims of exploitation.

 According to the 2020 Trafficking in Persons Report, sex trafficking is a global threat necessitating a global response.
 “Traffickers are denying nearly 25 million people their fundamental right to freedom, forcing them to live enslaved and toil for their exploiter’s profit.”
 In the U.S., the victims of trafficking are more likely to be Black than any other group.